Canton, CT

 Canton is accessible via U.S. Route 44, a major east-west corridor connecting Hartford to the Litchfield Hills.
 Route 179 and Route 177 also provide important north-south connections within town and to neighboring communities.
 These thoroughfares make Canton easy to reach while maintaining its quiet, small-town appeal.

-Canton: A Great Place to Live
+Why Canton, CT Is a Great Place to Live

 From historic Collinsville and the Farmington River to community festivals and modern shopping, Canton is a town that embraces both tradition and progress.
 When winter freezes risk pipes, when summer humidity strains air conditioners, and when energy bills climb too high, residents and small businesses count on Valley Air Conditioning & Heating, LLC for reliable HVAC service that keeps Canton homes safe, efficient, and comfortable all year long.